ATV: Quad Power Racing: Reception

 ATV: Quad Power Racing received "generally unfavorable reviews" on both platforms according to the review aggregation website Metacritic.
 GameSpot's Shane Satterfield wrote that for ATV enthusiasts the PlayStation version may warrant a rental but others who are only mildly into the sport will be disappointed by the game's repetitive graphics, steep learning curve, and overall lack of variety or fun.
-IGN also gave low marks on the same console version, saying, "This game has little to no balance, very poor racing AI and never really gets past go...or is that Start."
-Game Vortex gave it a good review but still concluded with: "my final call on ATV Quad Power Racing is that it's an acquired taste for most people, even hard-core racers."
+IGN also gave low marks on the same console version, noting its poor racing AI, among other game's issues.
+Game Vortex gave it a good review but said that the title will be appreciated by "hard-core" racers.
 In Japan, where the same PlayStation version was ported and published by Acclaim Japan on December 21, 2000, Famitsu gave it a score of 21 out of 40.